hsirenko/Aldi/README.md

 EasyCompare was designed for procurement and category managers and built during HerHackathon 2024 in Mannheim.

 The concept is simple:
-📸 Snap a photo of a product sold at Aldi
+📸 Snap a photo of a product sold at Aldi <br>
-🏷 Specify the brand
+🏷 Specify the brand  <br>
-❓ Ask questions about price, calories, allergens, ingredients, or nutrients 🔍 Instantly compare similar products, helping teams make faster, data-driven purchasing decisions.
+❓ Ask questions about price, calories, allergens, ingredients, or nutrients  <br>
+🔍 Instantly compare similar products, helping teams make faster, data-driven purchasing decisions.  <br>

 🔧 My Contributions
 Hackathon Execution & Product Vision – Led the strategic direction, ensuring the solution aligned with ALDI Süd's business needs.
 I also took charge of pitching the product to stakeholders, demonstrating its real-world impact.